projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

    access, or ignore the access if the access crosses the boundary.

-3. If the range of the I/O access does not overlap the range of any I/O handler, deliver an I/O request to SOS.
+3. If the range of the I/O access does not overlap the range of any I/O handler, deliver an I/O request to Service VM.

 .. figure:: images/ioem-image101.png
    :align: center